 The Code on Civil Procedure requires civil law court proceedings and the delivery of judgments to be public.
 Copies of judgments of the second instance courts and the Federal Tribunal can be requested by anyone and are frequently published online (in anonymised form).
-Briefs and documents filed by the parties and the court's deliberations are kept confidential.
+Court orders as well as briefs and documents filed by the parties and the court's deliberations are kept confidential.
 The court is authorised to partially or entirely exclude the public from certain proceedings if this is in the public interest or, on application by a party, in the protected interest of a concerned person (for example, trade secrets).
 However, public interest in commercial cases is usually limited.
 Family matters are always private with no public access.
 Pre-trial conciliation hearings and judicial settlement hearings are not open to the public.

-Pre-action conduct
+Pre-Action Conduct